-The Jackrabbit is programmed using Z-World's Dynamic C, an integrated development environment that includes an editor, a C compiler, and a debugger.
-Library functions provide an easy-to-use interface for the Jackrabbit board.
+The Rabbit 2000 is programmed using Z-World's Dynamic C, an integrated development environment that includes an editor, a C compiler, and a debugger.
+Library functions provide an easy-to-use interface for the Jackrabbit board included with the Development Kit.

-The Prototyping Board includes pushbutton switches, LEDs, and a beeper, and is plugged into the Jackrabbit board.
-By writing programs that run on the Jackrabbit board, you can flash the LEDs, beep the beeper, and otherwise demonstrate the capabilities of the Jackrabbit.
+The Jackrabbit board included with the Development Kit is a powerful board that includes a complete Rabbit microprocessor system.
+A Prototyping Board that includes pushbutton switches, LEDs, and a beeper can be plugged into the Jackrabbit board.
+By writing programs that run on the Jackrabbit board, you can flash the LEDs, beep the beeper, and otherwise demonstrate the capabilities of the Rabbit.
 Schematics for both boards are included on the CD-ROM in PDF format.

-The Jackrabbit board has a standard Rabbit programming connector, which is a 10-pin header with a 2 mm pitch.
+The Jackrabbit board has a standard Rabbit programming connector, which is a 10-pin, 2 mm header.
 A programming cable is used to connect a PC serial port (COM port) to the Jackrabbit board.
-The programming cable has a level converter board in the middle of the cable since the programming connector supports CMOS logic levels, and not the higher voltage RS-232 levels that are used by PC serial ports.
-When the programming cable is connected, Dynamic C running on the PC can hard-reset the Jackrabbit board and cold-boot it.
+The programming cable has a level converter board in the middle of the cable since the programming connector supports CMOS logic levels, and not the RS-232 levels that are used by PC serial ports.
+When the programming cable is connected, Dynamic C running on the PC can hard reset the Jackrabbit board and cold boot it.
 The cold boot includes compiling and downloading a BIOS program that stays resident while you work.
 If you crash the target, Dynamic C will automatically reboot and recompile the BIOS if it senses that a target communication error occurred.

 You have a choice of doing your software development in the flash memory or in the static RAM included on the Jackrabbit board.
-There are 128K bytes in each memory.
-Some versions of the Jackrabbit board have only 32K bytes of static RAM.
+There are 128K in each memory.
+Versions of the Jackrabbit board are available that support only 32K of static RAM.
 If you use one of these boards, you must do development in flash memory.
 The advantage of working in RAM is to save wear on the flash, which is limited to about 100,000 writes.

-Note that an application can be developed in RAM, but cannot run standalone from RAM after the programming cable is disconnected.
+Note that an application can only be developed in RAM, but cannot run standalone from RAM after the programming cable is disconnected.
 All applications can only run from flash.